Simple 5 Step 2021 Holiday eCommerce Prep List

 Next, create a blueprint for your WordPress website to note shipping time frames and the last date orders must be placed on your website.

-We want to make sure customers are informed so that they can plan accordingly and set realistic expectations.
+We want to ensure customers are informed so they can plan accordingly while we set realistic expectations.

 2. Construct Landing Pages & Posts

 You want to focus.
 Create a landing page for each of your specific promos.
-A focused landing page will serve to direct and guide customers on those particular products or promos.
-We want to provide the information necessary to their decision-making process by not having any unnecessary distractions.
+A focused landing page will direct and guide customers on those particular products or promos.
+We want to provide the information necessary for their decision-making process by not having any unnecessary distractions.

 Stay away from templated layouts to avoid having each landing page look like the others.
 Instead, each page should have its own “personality,” images specific to that promo with promo-specific content and calls to action.

-Schedule time to write posts that are holiday topic-related too.
+Schedule time to write posts that are holiday-topic-related, too.
 For example, “12 Days of …” posts.
-Posts that include “gift ideas” (for kids, parents, significant other) or creating new holiday traditions (that have your products, of course).
+Posts that include “gift ideas” (for kids, parents, and significant others) or creating new holiday traditions (that have your products, of course).
 Get creative with your content — and imagery.

-Bundles are one of the overlooked ways to create an increase in your AOV (average order value) around the holidays.
-Take some time to look at your data to see what visitors gravitate to and their paths.
+Bundles are an overlooked way to increase your AOV (average order value) around the holidays.
+Look at your data to see what visitors gravitate to and their paths.

-You also know what your customers buy together.
-So it should be easy for you to devise logical combos for one great price.
-For example, think about creating a “Holiday Care Package” bundle that targets what folks need, want, or are nostalgic about.
+You know what your customers buy together.
+So, it should be easy to devise logical combos for one great price.
+For example, consider creating a “Holiday Care Package” bundle that targets what folks need, want, or are nostalgic about.

-Creating limited-time bundles that provide a discount when items are purchased together vs. separately is an up-sell that will make sense to your customers.
-All the while encouraging them to buy more than they may have initially intended.
+Creating limited-time bundles that provide a discount when items are purchased together vs. separately is an up-sell that will make sense to your customers while encouraging them to buy more than they may have initially intended.

-Graphic, content, and social media post creation is very time-consuming.
-Mostly because creating content and graphics that stand out and are unique to you and your promotions is labor-intensive.
-Especially considering each social media site utilizes different sizes.
+Graphics, content, and social media post creation is very time-consuming.
+Mostly because creating content and graphics that stand out and are unique to you and your promotions is labor-intensive, especially considering each social media site utilizes different sizes.
 I use Canva, and it makes this job so much easier.

 Next, create folders on your computer for each promo.
-Then within each promo, create a subfolder for each of your social media sites.
+Then, create a subfolder for each social media site within each promo.

-For each social site, have a text file with your content bursts and the corresponding images (in the correct sizes for each platform) to go with them.
-You’ll build a bunch more interest by having a schedule of unique images for each post, reminder, and follow-up than re-posting the same image and text repetitively.
+For each social site, have a text file with your content bursts noting the filenames of the corresponding images (in the correct sizes for each platform).
+You’ll build more interest by scheduling unique images for each post, reminder, and follow-up rather than repetitively re-posting the same image and text.

 5. Don’t Forget Current Customers

-These are the folks who already know how great your products are and what a pleasure you are to do business with.
-They are already sold on doing business with you so let’s use that to our advantage.
+These folks already know how great your products are and what a pleasure you are to do business with.
+They are already sold on doing business with you, so let’s use that to our advantage.

 Reward them with a current customer-only promo (or bundle) to show you appreciate their patronage and loyalty.
 Include an unannounced bonus or freebie with each order so that customers will fall in love with your business.
 That’s how you get them to come back after the holidays.